MicrosoftDocs/Hololens/hololens/hololens2-maintenance.md

 ## Can I use ultraviolet (UV) light to sanitize the device?

-UVC irradiance using UVC LED or filtered fluorescent UVC light, that operates at intensity level of 0.5-0.6mW/cm2, and does not emit ozone, can be used to sanitize HoloLens2.
+UVC irradiance using UVC LED or filtered fluorescent UVC light, that operates at intensity level of 0.5-0.6mW/cm2, and does not emit ozone, can be used to sanitize HoloLens 2.
 Please follow manufacturer’s specifications on handling and exposure time.

 > [!CAUTION]
 > High levels of UV-A and UV-B exposure can degrade the display quality of the device and damage the visor coating.
 Over-exposure to UV-A and UV-B radiation has the following effects, in order of the duration and intensity of exposure: